 Be sure to read the labels of any sunscreen you buy and throw out the dangerous ones already in your home.
 Perhaps the best topical protection against sun damage is old, reliable zinc oxide, which provides broad-spectrum protection and is safe.

 We’re exposed to more and more cancer-causing agents every day, including in our own homes.
-Read ingredients and take precautions to ensure that you and your family are as safe as possible.
+Read the ingredients and take precautions to ensure that you and your family are as safe as possible.

 Editor’s note: Discover how to live a cancer prevention lifestyle — using foods, vitamins, minerals and herbs — as well as little-known therapies allowed in other countries but denied to you by American mainstream medicine.
 Click here to discover Surviving Cancer!
 A Comprehensive Guide to Understanding the Causes, Treatments and Big Business Behind Medicine’s Most Frightening Diagnosis!